+- Screening

+- Assessment

+- Diagnosis and

+- Treatment of substance use disorder, including:

+- Pretreatment/recovery readiness programs

+- Harm reduction

-- Behavioral health counseling associated with substance use disorder
+- o Behavioral health counseling associated with substance use disorder

-- Outpatient drug-free treatment and counseling
+- o Outpatient drug-free treatment and counseling

 - Medication-assisted therapy

 - Neuropsychiatric pharmaceuticals

 - Relapse prevention

 Services are limited to the services below, as stated in the HRSA National Monitoring Standards.
 RWHAP funds shall not be used to establish or operate any programs for distributing sterile needles or syringes for the hypodermic injection of any illegal drugs.
 Please reference the Texas Health and Safety Code, Title 6, Subtitle C, Chapter 481, Subchapter A. General Provisions.